jcockbain/jcockbain/README.md

 I am most experienced with Go and Python.

-I currently work lots with Kubernetes, Docker and distributed architectures.
+I currently work lots with Kubernetes and distributed systems.

 <!--
 **jcockbain/jcockbain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.